Levalicious/blog-posts/20140123_computing_ombbs_in_2d/20140123_computing_ombbs_in_2d.md

 ![AABB vs OMBB](http://geidav.files.wordpress.com/2014/01/aabb_vs_ombb.png)

 The technique for computing OMBBs presented in the following consists of two detached steps.
 In the first step the *convex hull* of the input polygon is computed.
+If the polygon is convex this step can be omitted because a convex polygon is equal to its convex hull.
 In the second step the *Rotating Calipers* method is employed on the convex hull to compute the resulting OMBB.
 I will focus on the Rotating Calipers method because it's not very widely known in comparison to the numerous ways of computing convex hulls.

 # Convex hulls
 In less mathematical but more illustrative terms the *convex hull* of a set of $n$ points can be described as the closed polygonal chain of all outer points of the set, which entirely encloses all set elements.
 You can picture it as the shape of a rubber band stretched around all set elements.
 The convex hull of a set of two-dimensional points can be efficiently computed in $O(n\log n)$.
 In the figure below the convex hull of the vertices of a concave polygon is depicted.